icycake7/Pewlett-Hackard-Analysis/README.md

 First, we will exclude all employees that are not working for the company, and second, we will create a new table that only contains unique titles.
 By doing so, we will only show current employees with their latest job titles.
 Here is the new unique_titles table:<br>
 ![unique_titles](unique_titles.png)

 * All that is left, is to create a new table that will count and group employees by their title.
-This can be seen in the following table:<br>
+The result can be seen in the following table:<br>
 ![retiring_titles](retiring_titles.png)

 ###  <u>The Employees Eligible for the Mentorship Program:</u>